 A stall available and reserved at the on-post stable.

 *On-post housing requires this service

 **There is a $35 examination fee charged per appointment (wellness, sick call or health certificate)

 ***There is a preanesthetic assessment exam per patient, to include routine bloodwork

 Prices may vary and are subject to change.

-***** The Fort Hood Veterinary Center reopened the lobby of the facility on 15 March 2021.
-The waiting area is available for clients to enroll new pets, clear accounts, make purchases, appointment check-in and to refill medications.
-The Veterinary Center will continue to utilize curbside protocol for appointment check-in; clients will be given the option to accompany their pet to the exam room or to remain in their vehicle.
+***** The Fort Hood Veterinary Center reopened the lobby of the facility on March 15, 2021.
+The waiting area is available for clients to enroll new pets, clear accounts, make purchases, appointment check in and to refill medications.
+The veterinary center will continue to utilize curbside protocol for appointment check in.
+Clients will be given the option to accompany their pet to the exam room or to remain in their vehicle.
 One adult client will be permitted in the exam room, and masks are required in the building. ******